 Nicholas Dirks, Professor.
 History and anthropology of South Asia, social and cultural theory, history of imperialism, historiography, cultural studies, globalization.

-Mariane C. Ferme, Associate Professor.
+Mariane C. Ferme, Professor.
 Material culture and agrarian landscapes, gender, historical anthropology, Sierra Leone, contemporary Africa, political culture, transitional justice in post-conflict societies.